The official Fastmail mobile app is the best way to use Fastmail on your iPhone, iPad, or Android device.

 - Secure your account with an authentication app using two-step verification.

 - No need for a separate app password: it just works with your regular web login.

-- Customizable push notifications for mail: get notified the instant a new email arrives, filter to folders you care about, and only senders who are important to you.
+- Customizable push notifications for mail: get notified the instant a new email arrives, filter to folders/labels you care about, and only senders who are important to you.

 - Push notifications for calendar: set alerts for upcoming events.
 You must be online to receive alerts.